LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/1.0/technical-guide.md

 </ul>"
 }) }}

+### Registration of Overseas Entity ID (ROE ID) {.govuk-heading-s}

+For an overseas company, you must indicate whether the company is exempt or not from providing a ROE ID.
+Corresponding documentation must be attached if they are exempt.

+If not exempt, then a ROE ID must be provided.
+Format must be OE followed by six numbers e.g. OE123456

 ### Transaction and document types {.govuk-heading-s}

 The application submission API accepts several transaction and document types that describe the desired outcome of the application.
 These types are defined in the schema in their shortened form, but full definitions of each type can be viewed below: